 In fact, the free option should grow their appetite to use your services even more and pay a monthly subscription for the premium features.
 It acts like your best marketing tool to convince your customers they should pay the premium fee.
-PickWriters, one of the largest translation companies, uses this business model to promote its translation services.
+PickWriters, one of the largest translation companies, uses this to promote its translation services.
 You can try the 30-day free trial and so make your clients more comfortable first to test your solution and then pay for it.
 You will see that they will feel more comfortable to pay the subscription after the free trial period.

 You can see in the example above how SumoMe offers the service for free and then leverages on “powered by SumoMe” to make its product viral, thus using the free product as a marketing device.

 The models above have been tested and proved to generate revenue.
 When you choose the business model you want to follow, it is essential to connect it with your clients’ personality traits and interests.
 You should also make the best use of technology as it will help you move your business forward.